You are in

 WHAT AM I ENTITLED TO?

-The following are entitled to the full allowance:
+The following are entitled to the full Allowance (538.69 euro for 13 months):

-• married persons whose family income is less than the total annual allowance.
+- married persons whose combined income is less than the total annual amount of the social Allowance (7.002,97 euro).

-• unmarried persons who have an income below the annual amount of the allowance;
+- unmarried persons who have an income below the total annual amount of the social Allowance;

-• married persons whose family income is between the annual amount of the allowance and twice the annual amount of the allowance.
+- married persons whose combined income is between the annual amount of the Allowance (7.002,97 euro) and twice the annual amount of the Allowance (14.005,94 euro).

 The allowance is not subject to IRPEF deductions.